jazzband/wagtailmenus/README.md

 You can override some of wagtailmenus' default behaviour by adding one of more of the following to your project's settings:

 - **`WAGTAILMENUS_FLAT_MENUS_HANDLE_CHOICES`** (default: `None`): Can be set to a tuple of choices in the [standard Django choices format](https://docs.djangoproject.com/en/1.10/ref/models/fields/#field-choices) to change the `FlatMenu.handle` text field into a select field with fixed choices when adding, editing or copying a `FlatMenu` in Wagtail's admin area.
+- **`WAGTAILMENUS_ADD_EDITOR_OVERRIDE_STYLES`** (default: `True`): By default, wagtailmenus adds some additional styles to improve the readability of the forms on the menu management pages in the Wagtail admin area.
+If for some reason you don't want to override any styles, you can disable this behaviour by setting to `False`.
 - **`WAGTAILMENUS_ACTIVE_CLASS`** (default: `'active'`): The class added to menu items for the currently active page (when using a menu template with `apply_active_classes=True`)
 - **`WAGTAILMENUS_ACTIVE_ANCESTOR_CLASS`** (default: `'ancestor'`): The class added to any menu items for pages that are ancestors of the currently active page (when using a menu template with `apply_active_classes=True`)
 - **`WAGTAILMENUS_MAINMENU_MENU_ICON`** (default: `'list-ol'`): Use this to change the icon used to represent `MainMenu` in the Wagtail admin area.